 To ensure the 12 percent limit is met when the TID is created, both appraisals must show that the subtracted property value equals or exceeds the new TID's value.

 - New TID and the existing TID subtracting parcels must be in the same municipality

 - Only one TID in a municipality can be created under state law (sec.
 66.1105(17), Wis.
 Stats.)

-- DOR provides certified base value letters after January 1 of the year following the creation and subtraction amendment
+- DOR certifies base values after January 1 of the year following the creation and amendment

 Additional TIF information

 For more information, review these webpages:

 Email additional questions to email@example.com